trekkie1701c/BASH-E/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/trekkie1701c/BASH-E/blob/main/backend/BASH-E%20Notebook.ipynb)

 Google Colab restricts usage based both on tier and recent personal usage; if you've never used colab before, you may be able to run mega_full for free, although after some time you won't be allocated powerful enough systems for this, or at least, will be unlikely to.
-Conversely, if you run this for several hours even with a Pro+ subscription, you may fund yourself allocated a system that doesn't have sufficient memory to run mega_full, and you'll need to wait a few hours before you can try again.
+Conversely, if you run this for several hours even with a Pro+ subscription, you may find yourself allocated a system that doesn't have sufficient memory to run mega_full, and you'll need to wait a few hours before you can try again.

 Note that only Pro+ offers background execution, although runtimes will be destroyed after 24 hours regardless.